The following topics are addressed on this page:

 b.
 If there is a divorce or death, you may want to change your beneficiary designation.

 c.
-When you have 5 years of service and are "vested" in the Retirement System, there are additional benefits available to you and your beneficiary:
+When you have 5 years of service (or 10 years depending on the date of hire) and are "vested" in the Retirement System, there are additional benefits available to you and your beneficiary:

 1. If you are married and die in service, your spouse would receive an automatic Option II Allowance.